 Assistantships are awarded for the full academic year with the following exceptions: 1) students who graduate in December or have completed their course of study, and 2) students who have their assistantship terminated for cause.
 Terminating a student mid-year requires the approval of the dean of the college in which the student has the assistantship appointment and the dean of the Graduate School.
 All assistantships terminate with the end of the spring semester.
 Pending funding of the assistantship, departments who are recommending renewal of assistantships for the following fall must file a new Graduate Assistantship Recommendation Form with the Graduate School office.
 Four semesters is the maximum number of semesters a student may receive a departmental assistantship, except when the student's degree program requires more than 36 semesters hours, in which case the student may receive an assistantship for up to six semesters.

 Students must have an undergraduate 60-hour grade point average of 3.0/4.0, or a graduate grade point average of 3.0/4.0, to be eligible for a graduate assistantship.
-Full-time graduate assistants are given a 20-hour per week assignment by the awarding department and receive a stipend and waiver of 100% of actual tuition costs, with a maximum tuition award per academic year.
-Part-time graduate assistants are given a 10-hour per week assignment by the awarding department and receive a stipend and waiver of 50% of actual tuition costs, with a maximum award per academic year.
+Full-time graduate assistants are given a 20-hour per week assignment by the awarding department and receive a stipend and waiver of 100 percent of actual tuition costs, with a maximum tuition award per academic year.
+Part-time graduate assistants are given a 10-hour per week assignment by the awarding department and receive a stipend and waiver of 50 percent of actual tuition costs, with a maximum award per academic year.
 Detailed information on eligibility and policies is available at www.bradley.edu/grad or in the Graduate School, 200 Bradley Hall.

 Professional Educators Scholarships: This opportunity is available to all full-time school district employees seeking degrees or certificates in qualifying programs.
 The PES is valued at up to 50 percent of the prevailing tuition rate for up to 18 semester hours per academic year and cannot be used in conjunction with any other university-supported financial assistance programs.
 Eligibility for the PES is determined at the point of admission to one of the qualified programs of study.
 Students must be admitted unconditionally to one of the qualified programs of study and have a minimum 3.0/4.0 GPA.
 Detailed information on eligibility and policies is available at www.bradley.edu/grad or in the Graduate School, 200 Bradley Hall.